james0r/slayed/README.md

 ## Javascript

-Set your project namespace variable within **src/main.js**.

 ### Alpine.js
-[Alpine.js](https://alpinejs.dev/start-here) is included and Alpine magic properties, components, stores, and directives directories exist in **src/alpine**.
-The modules are auto-registered within **src/main.js**.
-Reference some of the existing files as to how to export your Alpine modules.
+[Alpine.js](https://alpinejs.dev/start-here) is included and Alpine magic properties, components, stores, and directives directories exist in **frontend/alpine**.
+The modules are auto-registered within **frontend/alpine/index.js**.
+Reference **frontend/alpine/components/dropdown.js** to see an example of how to export your module.

-### Vue.js
-See **Shopify Theme Lab**'s [example](https://github.com/uicrooks/shopify-theme-lab/blob/main/src/main.js) of how they register Vue.js.

-### Static Assets
-Static asset files MUST contain the **static** keyword or they will be overritten during the build process.
-Ex: `myfile.jpg`.
-This is unchanged, only reimplemented for Vite, from [Shopify Theme Labs Assets](https://uicrooks.github.io/shopify-theme-lab-docs/guide/assets.html#static-files).
+> By no means do you need to register your Alpine components in this way, and to reduce bundle size it would be advantageous to register components within a section or snippet.

+## Public Directory
+The **public** directory in the project root is a [Vite convention](https://vitejs.dev/guide/assets.html#the-public-directory) for placing your static assets.
+The *vite-plugin-shopify* Vite plugin moves these static files over to the **assets** on build, so you can serve them up just as you would if you placed them in **assets**.

 ## Included Goodies

+### Liquid Ajax Cart
+[Liquid Ajax Cart]() library is installed and its directives are used throughout the Slayed sections.
+With the help of Liquid Ajax Cart you have an out-of-the-box working AJAX cart, aka "minicart".

+> Slayed uses v2 of Liquid Ajax Cart which has slightly different API than v1.
+See [differences-from-v1](https://liquid-ajax-cart.js.org/v2/differences-from-v1/)

 ### Predictive Search
 The Shopify provided predictive search is already included and just needed to be enabled in the themes customizer.
 To prevent it from being rendered remove the reference from **theme.liquid**.